Is your Discord app stuck on RTC connecting error?

 Fix #6: Restart the Mobile Device

-Restarting your mobile device is the last fix to try if the fixes mentioned above don’t work.
+Restarting your mobile device is the last fix to try if the above fixes don’t work.

 It refreshes your apps and fixes connection problems on your device.